 The Lesbians of The Ladder

-Learn about the Daughters of Bilitis’ The Ladder, which quickly becomes a lifeline for women across the country struggling to come out in a virulently homophobic society.
+Learn about the Daughters of Bilitis’ The Ladder, which quickly becomes a lifeline for women across the US in a virulently homophobic society.

 Constructing Jiro Onuma

-Explore the personal collection of Japanese immigrant Jiro Onuma, offering the only known visual documentation of same-sex intimacy in the Japanese American incarceration camps.
+The collection of Jiro Onuma, offering a visual documentation of same-sex intimacy in the Japanese American incarceration camps.

-See the clubs, bars, restaurants, and other venues of three vibrant queer communities — North Beach, the Tenderloin, and the Valencia Street corridor — which are now mere memories.
+Mere memories of clubs, bars, restaurants, and other venues of three vibrant queer communities — North Beach, Tenderloin, and Valencia.

 Trace the activism of San Francisco Bay Area GLBTQQ youth 25 and under from the 1970s to the present.

-Examine the life of “The Nightingale of Montgomery Street,” from his days performing at the Black Cat Café through his historic run as the first openly gay candidate for public office in the United States.
+The life of “The Nightingale of Montgomery Street,” from his days at Black Cat Café to his historic run as the first openly gay candidate for public office in the US.